 ISD United States

 For more than 15 years, ISD has partnered with academic, private and public sector partners in the United States to provide insights and solutions to extremism, disinformation and hate.
-Today, our work in the US has expanded and we have a permanent office in Washington DC with staff stationed across the country.
+Since 2022, ISD US has grown its permanent team in Washington DC and recruited staff from across the country.

 Detecting and mitigating threats

 ISD has been a longstanding leader addressing global and domestic threats across the hybridized landscape.
-In 2015, ISD helped stage the White House Summit on Countering Violent Extremism, directly advising then President Barack Obama and his counter-terrorism team.
-ISD has continued this work, advising decision makers from the White House, the Department of Homeland Security and other government agencies on evolving threats both on- and offline.
+In 2015, ISD UK helped stage the White House Summit on Countering Violent Extremism, directly advising then President Barack Obama and his counter-terrorism team.
+Since 2022, we have advised decision makers from the White House, the Department of Homeland Security and other government agencies on evolving threats both on- and offline.

 ISD’s partnership with the Center for Internet Security provides real-time intelligence to thousands of law enforcement officials on dynamic threats and regular updates on the evolving risks posed by disinformation and extremist organizations.